 1) GO HIGH

 Choose a higher resort with skiing above 3000m for snow cover that's a safe bet and/or with a glacier.
 For instance, Meribel (highest lift 3410m), Tignes /Val d'Isere (highest lift 3456m) or La Plagne (highest lift 3250m).
-Meanwhile Val d'Isere has the largest artificial snowmaking facilities in Europe with 900 snow cannons, another plus for snow sure skiing (if not the environment!) - and being higher it's all the better for snowmaking if temperatures are unseasonably warm.
+There are ski holiday companies who specialise in high altitude resorts such as Mark Warner who offer Tignes, Val d'Isere, La Plagne plus St Anton in Austria which averages 11 metres of snow throughout the winter.
+Val d'Isere has the largest artificial snowmaking facilities in Europe with 900 snow cannons, another plus for snow sure skiing (if not the environment!) - and being higher it's colder and all the better for snowmaking if temperatures are unseasonably warm.

 2) FACE NORTH